 Will I return?
 Yes, and here is why.
 As mentioned, the staff was friendly, apologetic and empathetic to the situation.
 Their attitudes made things better.
 And, that is very important.
 Also, we have a relationship.
 The front desk staff recognized me from my last visit.
 While they couldn’t fix the problem on the spot, I have a positive past experience and relationship with the hotel, and the staff’s attitude is always positive.
 That’s enough to earn them another chance.
 Still, when I make my next reservation, I’ll ask about renovations and construction.
 And even if I’m told they are finished, until I get there, I won’t know for sure.

-As I think about this story, there are several lessons we can learn from it.
+As I think about this story, there are several lessons we can learn from it about loyal customers.
 When the consistent and predictable experience becomes inconsistent and unpredictable, consider the following:

 (Copyright © MMXV, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.